-The main objective in this reading is to understand how to calculate and interpret price elasticity, income elasticity, and cross elasticity.
+The main objective of this reading is to understand how to calculate and interpret price elasticity, income elasticity, and cross-price elasticity.
 This section takes us through how percentage movements are calculated.
 In almost all the cases, average prices and quantities are used instead of the starting prices and quantities.
 The main aim is to ensure the percentage movements being calculated are the same.
 This is regardless of whether the prices and quantities are rising or falling.

 Elasticity measures the sensitivity or responsiveness of one variable to another.
 Elasticity is measured in percentage changes in each of the variables.
 Thus we calculate elasticity using:

 Where %ΔQxd equals the percentage change in quantity demanded and %ΔPx equals the percentage change in price.

 %ΔQxd can also be written as ΔQxd / Qxd while %ΔPx can also be broken down to ΔPx / Px.
 Hence elasticity of price can be rewritten as:

 Given the demand function Qxd = 40 – 5Px:

 A unit change (an increase) in price will lead to a 5 unit decrease in demand.
 If, for instance, the price changes to $1.5, the elasticity or percentage change can be calculated below.

 Differentiating the demand function to get the elasticity of demand will give us -5.

 Multiplying the demand elasticity with the ratio of price to quantity will give us: Q = 40 – (5)(1.5) = 32.5.